 A study of social, emotional, cognitive, and physical factors and influences of a developing human from conception to death.
-Prerequisite: PSYC 2301 or approval of the instructor.
 Credit 3 semester hours.

 2317 - Statistical Methods in Psychology (3-0) 42.0101.52 25

 This course covers descriptive and inferential statistics used in psychological research and assessment.
 It includes measurement, characteristics of distributions; measures of central tendency and variability; transformed scores; correlation and regression; probability theory; and hypotheses testing and inference.
 Prerequisites: PSYC 2301 and MATH 1314.
 Credit 3 semester hours.